 Harry Potter Dragon Egg Cake Balls

-You’re busy, I get it.
-Pin this to your favorite Harry Potter food board on Pinterest and it’ll be here for when you’re ready.
+Too busy to make these right now?
+Save this page to a Harry Potter party pin board and it’ll be here for when you’re ready.

-- Start with your favorite vanilla cupcakes for this easy alternative Harry Potter cake.
-I always rely on my no-fail Lazy Girl cupcakes.
-If you can follow directions, you can make these amazing cupcakes.
+- Start with a box mix or your favorite vanilla cupcakes for this easy alternative Harry Potter cake.
+I always rely on my no-fail lazy girl vanilla cupcake recipe.

-How Do I Make These Harry Potter Dragon Egg Cake Balls?
+How to Make Harry Potter Dragon Egg Cake Balls

 Harry Potter Dragon Egg Cake Balls